Upper Canada: Trade

 After the Napoleonic Wars, as industrial production in Britain took off, English manufacturers began dumping cheap goods in Montreal; this allowed an increasing number of shopkeepers in York to obtain their goods competitively from Montreal wholesalers.
 It was during this period that the three largest pre-war merchants who imported directly from Britain retired from business as a result; Quetton St. George in 1815, Alexander Wood in 1821, and William Allan in 1822.
-Toronto and Kingston then underwent a boom in the number of increasingly specialised shops and wholesalers.
+Toronto and Kingston then underwent a boom in the number of increasingly specialized shops and wholesalers.
 The Toronto wholesale firm of Isaac Buchanan and Company were one of the largest of the new wholesalers.
 Isaac Buchanan was a Scots merchant in Toronto, in partnership with his brother Peter, who remained in Glasgow to manage the British end of the firm.
 They established their business in Toronto in 1835, having bought out Isaac's previous partners, William Guild and Co., who had established themselves in Toronto in 1832.
 As a wholesale firm, the Buchanan's had invested more than £10,000 in their business.

 Another of those new wholesale businesses was the Farmers' Storehouse Company.
 The Farmers Storehouse Company was formed in the Home District and is probably Canada's first Farmers' Cooperative.
 The Storehouse expedited the sale of farmer's wheat to Montreal, and provided them with cheaper consumer goods.